pydata/xarray/doc/tutorial.rst

 This is a much simpler model than numpy's `advanced indexing`__, and is basically the only model that works for labeled arrays.
-If you would like to do this sort of indexing, so you always index ``.values`` instead:
+If you would like to do advanced indexing, so you always index ``.values`` instead:

 __ http://docs.scipy.org/doc/numpy/reference/arrays.indexing.html